 Fill in the fields as follows:

 Integration Name: Enter a name for the integration.
-This is the name that will display on the Stitch Dashboard for the integration; it’ll also be used to create the schema in your data warehouse.
+This is the name that will display on the Stitch Dashboard for the integration; it’ll also be used to create the schema in your destination.

 For example, the name “Stitch Google CloudSQL PostgreSQL” would create a schema called

-stitch_cloudsql_postgresin the data warehouse.
+stitch_google_cloudsql_postgresqlin the destination.
 Note: The schema name cannot be changed after the integration is saved.

-Host (Endpoint): Enter the host address (endpoint) of your CloudSQL MySQL instance.
-This will be the value of the Primary IPv4 address that you retrieved in Step 2.
+Host (Endpoint): Enter the host address (endpoint) of your Google CloudSQL PostgreSQL instance.
+This will be the value of the Public IP address that you retrieved in Step 3.1.

 Username: Enter the Stitch Google CloudSQL PostgreSQL database user’s username.

-Password: Enter the password for the Stitch database user.
+Password: Enter the password for the Stitch Google CloudSQL PostgreSQL database user.